 Be sure to include an email address to receive your acceptance message and student ID number.

-If not applying online, come to the Admissions/Registration Office on campus for great in-person attention.
-(You can also apply online using our computer kiosk stations available in the admissions area.)
+If you are not applying online, come to the Admissions/Registration Office on campus for in-person attention.

-See Interactive Campus Map for campus and visitor parking information.
+See Campus Map for campus and visitor parking information.

 Visit or call the Financial Aid Office.
-Applying early for financial aid increases your chances of receiving an award.
+Applying early increases your chances of receiving an award.
 The financial aid deadline for fall applies for the whole year, so meet the priority deadline even if you don't plan to enroll until winter or spring.

 If your employer or another agency will be paying your tuition, contact the Financial Aid Office before registering.